top of page

 A Bird's Eye View

 Hold it right there!
 Rather than diving straight into your next research project take a step back for a second and ask yourself how is your academic productivity going overall?
 If you have a lot on your plate perhaps now is a good time to get all of those tasks out of your head and get a sense of what you need to do for the next few weeks not just for research.
 I’ve written some posts on prioritisation and organisation which you might want to check out here, Another way in which to do this ... if you fancy a dabble... is to create a Trello Board.
-Here's one I prepared earlier which is specifically for academics and is free to access here.
+Here's one I prepared earlier which is specifically for academics which you will find here.
+Join over 150 academics who are using this tool everyday.
 Using tools such as Trello you can get every single to-do out of your head and in front of you.
 Think of it as a smorgasbord for your working life where you can move priorities around and schedule items as needed.
 The bottom line here is it’s about prioritising your time and attention so when you get round to research you have a fighting chance with at least one let alone multiple research projects.

 There are a whole host of other tools and techniques out there to each help us prioritise such as the Getting Things Done (GTD) method (suggested by Santanu) by David Allen via Amazon Books.
 There's also his Linkedin learning course.
 An oldie but a goodie - the Eisenhower Matrix here.
 I am also a big advocate for wellbeing so again before you do any of this carving out a little time for exercise is important - your research time, energy and attention will thank you for it.